What is a CDP and how does it give marketers the coveted ‘single view’ of their customers?

 CDPs can be used as systems of record, storing both known and unknown customer profiles in a central repository that integrates data from all of the organization’s software and operational systems.
 The data is accessible for marketing analysis, segmentation and insight discovery, with the goal of increasing the velocity and effectiveness of omnichannel marketing campaigns.

-CDPs also give marketers control over customer data collection, segmentation and orchestration through native (out-of-the-box) integration that minimizes the need for IT or developer involvement.
+CDPs help marketers manage customer data without needing IT or developers.
+They can collect, segment and organize data easily with built-in integration.
 And lastly, CDPs offers data integration of both known and anonymous customer data with any external source or platform, including CRM, point of sale (POS), mobile, transactional, website, email and marketing automation.

-The CDP Institute’s definition of a “RealCDP” requires it be able to do the following five things:
+The CDP Institute’s definition of a “RealCDP” requires it be able to do the following seven things:

 • Ingest real-time data from any source.